-Please also note for the impact investing mandate, the nature of the drawdown process, being spread over time, means that exposure to the asset class will increase gradually over time.
-Likewise, the equity allocation will gradually decrease with each drawdown.
+For the impact investing mandate, the nature of the drawdown process, being spread over time, means that actual exposure to the asset class will increase gradually over time.
+Likewise, the actual equity allocation will gradually decrease with each drawdown.

 The Trustee monitors the overall asset allocation.
+Details of any benchmark allocations to which the investment managers have been instructed to manage their portfolios are set out in Appendix 3.
 If material unexpected deviations from the strategic allocation occur the Trustee will consider with its advisers whether it is appropriate to rebalance the assets, taking into account factors such as market conditions, anticipated future cash flows and the liquidity constraints of some asset classes.